raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-05-24-record-my-love.md

 * skills
     - **how you make her feel**  <- mirror  <- she feels what you feel
+        + **cater to her emotion when interacting with and attracting her**
+            - **women care more about the way you make them feel** than your 'stats" and accomplishments

+        + **focus on appreciating her inner and outer beauty**
+            - what do u like about her?
+            - is her rhythm sexy?
+            - do her eyes captivate you?
+            - does she make you laugh?
+            - is her smile contagious?
+            - this brings a smile to my face and leads me to **make strong eye contact**
+            - if **the man loves women**, She can sense he has no ulterior motive, he enjoys the moment, understands her, and appreciates her beauty and she is more comfortable moving things further with this man

         + overflow **positive emotions, joy, high energy**
         + uplift her mood
         + express yourself freely and fully